 Namiri Plains: Reimagined

-Namiri Plains is relaunching in late 2019.
+Namiri Plains has officially relaunched.
 Embodying the same values that guests have come to love while still retaining the same excellent staff and guiding that the camp is well-known for.
 The upgraded camp boasts remarkably improved accommodation and an exceptionally enhanced guest in-camp experience.